JSMAKERS015/Esp8366-Wifi-WEB-car-controller-/README.md

-I make this code to control the car using web server and also add button interface to control the car any direction.
-However, it also has lights and horn.
-If you have any issue feel free me to ask me i am trying to resolve your problem
+I have developed a code that allows for car control via a web server.
+The code includes a button interface for moving the car in any direction.
+Additionally, the system has features for controlling lights and horns.
+If you experience any issues, please don't hesitate to ask for help.
+I am committed to resolving any challenges you may face.